-Items that qualify for free shipping are sent FedEx ground.
 We deliver nationwide, see expedited transit times and our shipping rates by entering your shipping info on the checkout page.

 XIM® Tile Doc® is a two component acrylic modified amine cured epoxy that bonds strongly to porcelain and will hold up to cold and hot water.
 Tile Doc is a high gloss white that resembles the look of ceramic tile.
 Tile Doc is recommended for porcelain sinks, tile, tubs and showers in kitchens and bathrooms.

 Independent testing has been performed by DL Laboratories.
 Tile Doc is accredited by the National Voluntary Accreditation Program – Lab Code 100252.
 Tile Doc is accepted by the Canadian General Standards Board – No. 76005-ISO/EC Approved.